 As mentioned earlier, there are times when endometrial ablation is not very effective and the uterine lining is not removed completely.
 It is in these cases when the patient continues to have menstrual periods either immediately or within a few years of the EA procedure.
 Pregnancy is more likely in these cases.

 This is the reason why, sometimes, tubal ligation and endometrial ablation go hand in hand.
 Given that women who decide to undergo EA are asked to be totally sure that they do not wish to become pregnant in the future, opting to a permanent birth control method is possible.
 Using a hormonal for of contraception is another possibility.
+Women who manage to get pregnant after EA should know that the chances for miscarriage and pregnancy loss are higher.

 If the endometrial ablation is performed correctly and the endometrial lining is fully destroyed, pregnancy is not possible.
 In these cases, if a pregnancy were desired, surrogacy is the only option, either with donor eggs or with the woman’s own eggs in case the ovaries are still functioning.